HarvardMapCollection/tutorials-share/content/resources/finding-data/at-a-glance/index.md

 >2.
 Getting creative
 >3.
 Maximizing your research consultation
 >
 >The rest of this page will give you a skimmable outline and list quick tips for what is expanded on in the rest of the sections.
-Find other pages that go into each theme wtih deeper explanation, real use cases, and example problems and datasets.
+Find other pages that go into each theme with deeper explanation and example problems and datasets.
 >
 >## In-person workshops
 >This content is sometimes offered synchronously in workshop format.
 To check upcoming dates, check the [Harvard Library calendar](https://libcal.library.harvard.edu/calendar/main?t=d&q=gis&cid=15049&cal=15049&inc=0).
 If you teach a course, and would like us to teach these materials to your class, please contact the authors.